smolgumball/bb-vue/README.md

 ## Troubleshooting

-* Please create a GitHub issue if you run into any snags with installation or use.
+* Please create a GitHub issue if you run into any snags with installation or use, or reach out to me on [the BitBurner discord](https://discord.gg/XKEGvHqVr3).
-* If anything crashes, kill the script pid and run `_smolGumball.ui.vueApp.unmount()` in devtools / debug console to tear it down.
-  * Doing a hard restart of your game will work too.